Why you need to know about rosacea

 Although it is not known precisely what causes rosacea, many factors can trigger or aggravate it by increasing blood flow to the surface of the skin.

 Triggers will vary from person to person, but frequently cited factors include: emotional stress, temperature changes, overexposure to the sun, spicy or hot foods, make-up, tanning products and skin creams.

-Alcohol, particularly red wine, and physical exertion may also play a role.
+Alcohol and physical exertion may also play a role.

 While rosacea is not currently curable, it can be easily treated and managed if correctly diagnosed.
 Treatments vary according to the type of rosacea, and range from topical creams to oral capsules and, depending on the presented features, device treatments or surgery.